gritchou/algozon/README.md

 };
 ```
 This apiKey allows users to search via data that has already been indexed and therefore it is already optimized for search, but you can't interact with it nor modify the search results.
-In 2021, as part as a Solutions Engineer role application, I came back to my project and decided to improve it in several ways:
+In 2021, as part of my application for the Solutions Engineer role, I came back to my project and decided to improve it in several ways:

 1. Update the dependencies
 2. Improve the UI